ceph/ceph/doc/radosgw/federated-config.rst

 Replicate Metadata
 ------------------

+Metadata consists of gateway users and buckets, but not the objects within the buckets.

 `Replicate Data`_ by specifying the master zone of the master region as the source zone and the master zone of the secondary region as the secondary